 - Throw the remaining full sprig into the jar altogether with the chopped leaves, chili flakes and zest from two lemons.
 Shake slightly so that the herbs are not stuck in one place.

 - Pour over the olive oil.
 Make sure that the cheese is fully submerged.
-Close the jar and place in the fridge.
+Close the jar and place it in the fridge.
 Let it marinate for at least 24 hours.

 - The longer you marinate the cheese the more intense its flavor.
 Count with at least 24 hours.